Tzvet05/Factorio_Json_to_blueprint/README.md

 ## CREDITS

 A special thanks to the contributors of :
+- [zlib](https://github.com/madler/zlib) - Used to compress the Json blueprint object
-- [cJSON](https://github.com/DaveGamble/cJSON) - Used for the parsing and building of Json objects
+- [base64](https://github.com/aklomp/base64) - Used to make the compressed Json blueprint object copyable